Nyagisa-chan/kafka-streams-template/README.md

 ## 🧠 Introduction

-This project serves as a Kafka Streams template for data transport and preprocessing from various honeypots.
+This project serves as a Kafka Streams template for data transport and preprocessing from mongoDB for various honeypot.
 It is designed to provide real-time data cleansing, filtering, and standardizing event data before forwarding it to MongoDB sinks.

 ---